It started when I took for granted the things I loved most, lost in a haze of to-dos and decisions on how to spend my

 I found the joy I lost by stopping, breathing, and noticing.

 Life took on new meaning when I slowed down to think about what I was experiencing, be it anxiety, excitement, or sadness.
 Moving, meditating, and mediating the in-between space through journaling transformed my mindset and my writing.

 By slowing down and confronting my fears, I discovered the mapled version of me, which was intuitively there all along, beneath the perfectionist chatter.
 Trust that you can find your way there too.
 Confused on where to start?
-Take a look at some practices, and let me help you get started with a free, customized 15-minute practice.
+I’ll write you a weekly love note to give you some encouragement along the way.

 Say hello!
 Send me a note at email@example.com or direct message me on Instagram @mapledmeg.